wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 and restricted to a fixed list.
 For these cases, the API permits the plugin to intelligently process the actual property values specified at build time, for example as version ranges.

-At the same time, the support for the static approach to plugins was preserved in order to facilitate better caching and the ability to pin variants easier for the use cases that do not need dynamic processing.
+At the same time, the support for the static approach to plugins was preserved to facilitate better caching and the ability to pin variants easier for the use cases that do not need dynamic processing.

 Both versions of the API use the same prototypes to avoid maintaining two divergent API documentations, and to make it